matsola/biofertilizer-report/casestudy.md

 #### Results: BRIX analysis

 The producers found it challenging to get consistent readings, as two samples from the same plant could produce different results.
-As a result, the plant sap was strained through cloth, and an average of 3-5 measurements was recorded.
+As a result, the plant sap was strained through cloth before the measurements was recorded.

 #### BRIX readings for _Timmervikens skafferi_